danwallach/github-classroom-utils/README.md

 GitHub API request limit, so it's important to cache the results.
 (You'll see a multi-megabyte JSON file written out as a dot-file in the current directory.)

-**If you suspect the cache is out of date***, that is, if you see student repos on GitHub that aren't being cloned or aren't being assigned to graders, then it's possible that there's a bug with our caching layer.
-The workaround is to remove the relevant dotfile (which has a name like `.github-classroom-utils.RiceComp427-Spring2019.json`), then forcing a rescan of the students' repositories. *Please report this to `dwallach@rice.edu` so we can try to debug it.*
+**If you suspect the cache is out of date**, that is, if you see student repos on GitHub that aren't being cloned or aren't being assigned to graders, then it's possible that there's a bug with our caching layer.
+The workaround is to remove the relevant dotfile (which has a name like `.github-classroom-utils.RiceComp427-Spring2019.json`), which forces a rescan of the students' repositories the next time you run one of the tools here. *Please report this to `dwallach@rice.edu` so we can try to debug it.*

 **Tool usage.** Each tool below let's you run it with a `--help` argument which will summarize